Yalenka/SurvivalGame/README.md

 # Multiplayer
 Steam Support Listen/Dedicated server updated

+#About this Project
+This is the Extended versoin of C++ SurvivalGame Project with more features

 # Course Copyright Author
-SurvivalGame Project - The Unreal C++ Survival Game Course - Copyright Reuben Ward 2020
+The Unreal C++ Survival Game Course - Copyright Reuben Ward 2020